NewsNews5 Investigates

 and last updated

 COLORADO SPRINGS, Colo.
-(KOAA) — Colorado Springs Utilities CEO Travas Deal is requesting a pay raise over the course of the next seven months that would make his annual salary $700,000.
+(KOAA) — Colorado Springs Utilities CEO Travas Deal will be getting a $150,000 pay raise over the course of the next several months after the Utilities Board approved an amendment to his contract on Wednesday.

-In what’s titled an “employment agreement amendment” in the agenda, Deal is also asking for six months of guaranteed severance if he is fired without cause.
+In what’s titled an “employment agreement amendment” in the agenda, Deal also asked for six months of guaranteed severance if he is fired without cause.
+Utilities Board members also approved the severance change, which they said was to bring Deal in line with other CEO agreements.

 His current contract requires a minimum of three months' severance and a maximum of six months.